Xilinx/PYNQ/docs/source/9d_1_interrupts.rst

 Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All blocking calls in event loop should be replaced with coroutines
+All blocking calls in event loop should be replaced with coroutines.If you do not do this, when a blocking call is reached, it will block the rest of the loop.

+If you need blocking calls, they should be in seperate threads.

-Compute workloads should be in separate thread/process
+Compute workloads should be in separate threads/processes.

-Use separate threads for blocking calls

 Interrupts using asyncio
 ==========================

 Asyncio can be used for managing interrupts.
-An coroutine can be created to check the status of the interrupt controller.
-The coroutine can be scheduled in an event loop alongside other user code.
-When an interrupt is triggered, the coroutine resumes and handles the interrupt.
+A coroutine can be created to check the status of the interrupt controller, and scheduled in an event loop alongside other user code.
+If an interrupt has been triggered, the next time the "interrupt" coroutine is scheduled, it will service the interrupt.

+High performance/real-time code
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Note that Linux is not a real-time operating system, and Python is not intended as a high performance/low latency language.

+C libraries can be used to replace performance critical Python code.
+The CFFI may be used for this task.

+The PL can be used for real-time or performance critical operations.

+The IOPs use BRAM local memory which is deterministic and may be suitable for real-time code.
+Note that the DDR memory accesses will have some variablility and may be less suitable.

+New overlays can also be designed for real-time/performance.

 Interrupt example using asyncio
 ===================================